tomturton/custom-controls/README.md

 The original input element is hidden and classes are applied directly to the label element for styling.

 ### Selectboxes
-The original select element is hidden and new markup is generated
+The original select element is hidden and new markup is generated.

 ## Extra features
 * Option to clear a radio group by re-clicking/touching the currently checked option.
+* Selectboxes can be configured to load options in a large modal dialog.

 ## Browser Support